numato/samplecode/FPGA/MimasA7/MimasA7UartDemo/README.md

 4. Tenagra or XC3SProg.

 To run the Migen code you need to install Migen.
-Once Migen is installed, copy the Migen code from the src and save it as a Python file and run this Python file.
+Once Migen is installed, run the Python file from "src" folder.

 After running the code, in the directory where the Python file is saved, you will find a folder named “build”.
 In this build folder, you will get .bit and .bin file.
 Using Tenagra or XC3SProg, program the .bit or .bin file to Mimas A7 FPGA Board.